toshysna/Toshysna/README.md

 - 👋 Hi, I’m @toshysna
-- 👀 I’m interested in creating games (this include game designing, UI and UX mostly)
+- 👀 I’m interested in #web creating games (this include game designing, UI and UX mostly)
 - 🌱 I’m currently learning how to use AI tools at my advantage
 - 💞️ I’m looking to collaborate on a game called Core to Space which would be a 3D parkour game where you would start in the core of earth and the goal would be to reach space, traveling through many different layers of earth.
 - 📫 How to reach me:  appraiser.appraiser247@passinbox.com